foursquare/RNPilgrimSample/README.md

 2. See an "Access Credentials Missing" error?
 This happens for two reasons:

     i.
-You have forgotten to add or added incorrect Pilgrim enabled Foursquare `CONSUMER_KEY` and `CONSUMER_SECRET` correctly, or
+You have forgotten to add or added invalid Pilgrim enabled Foursquare `CONSUMER_KEY` and `CONSUMER_SECRET` to your React Native project (iOS step 5 or Android step 4), or

     ii.
-You have forgotten to add or added incorrect Bundle ID (iOS) or Key Hashes (Android) to your Foursquare account's settings.
+You have forgotten to add or added the wrong Bundle ID (iOS) or Key Hashes (Android) to your Foursquare account's settings (iOS step 6 or Android step 5).